 Premier’s Reading Challenges

 Challenge commences in Term One each year and concludes in Term Three.
-Exact dates will be supplied once these are advised.
+Exact dates will be supplied once the 2019 details are advised.
+Schools should have access through an online School Registration Form.

 NSW Premier’s Reading Challenge